 At St Mary Cray Primary Academy we follow Maths Mastery.
 As part of this all aspects of maths will first be taught using concrete materials, then progressing onto pictorials and finally using abstract methods.
 This has been shown to be a fantastic method of building solid and secure mathematical understanding.
 Once this understanding is secure, children learn how to problem solve and reason.

-The best way to support your child with their writing is to encourage them to read at home and to practise spelling the Year 2 Common Exception Words.
+The best way to support your child with their writing is to encourage them to read at home and to practise spelling the Year3 /4 statutory spelling list.

-Each child is issued with a home reading journal and book, which should be read, signed off, and returned to school.
-To comply with health and safety guidelines during the pandemic, four books will be sent home with the child's reading record on Monday to be returned to school on a=the following Friday.
+Each child is issued with a home reading journal and book, which should be read, signed off, and returned to school daily.
 Home reading is a hugely beneficial way of supporting your child's learning across the curriculum.